We turn to the internet for everything. And that includes questions about nutrition.

 Most people don’t seek out a registered dietitian because they don’t know what that is.

-I honestly didn’t know what an RD was until late last year.
-And look at me now, trying to become one…
+I honestly didn’t know what an RD was until 2019.
+And look at me now (a dietetic intern)…

 Most people hop online when they have a question and find a relevant answer from the search results.